August is typically a quiet month, but there I have been for some blog posts. Here is my rundown of the most-read posts of the month.

 Carol Buchner

 I believe and practice the differentiation as a value too by focusing on individual identity of my students.
 They are free to be creative by discovering 'by and themselves' with my guidance, just the sufficient to let them more comfortable in their learning.
-I wrote about it on the differentt posts of my blog.
+I wrote about it on the several posts of this blog.

 August rundown shows the diversity of subjects and some values of mine and summarize the most-read topics in a collection of four posts: